martinclason/Molecular-Dynamics-Project/docs/how_to_run.rst

 This line can be followed by the arguments, e.g. ``python -m ale -h``, as usual.

 It's probably better to try to install it as a package using ``pip`` though.
-That way it will be possible to run ``ale`` from any directory (as long as you have activated your conda environment if you're using conda).
+That way it will be possible to run ``ale`` from any directory and the dependencies should automatically be installed by pip.

 Running ``ale multi`` currently requires ``ale`` to be installed with ``pip``.